 We have been on the menu around town for two years now.
 Milktooth was one of our first accounts, and we deliver there every week.
 Our neighbors have been good to us – Bluebeard has our charcuterie, and Amelia’s keeps us stocked in their coolers.
 Porter Books and Bread has several of our deli meats on their menu.
 We produce King Dough’s Italian sausage, and they use our peperone, pancetta, and more on their perfect pies.
-The new Daredevil Hall, Meridian, Union 50, and Black Market all carry something from us.
+Daredevil Hall, Meridian and Union 50 all carry something from us.
 Our products are also delivered via Green Bean Delivery.

 I was humbled for being recognized for my work with whole animals.
 I have traveled all over the country gaining the skills and knowledge to make my work successful, so it represented a collective win for my community of passionate, young butchers.

 We try to get out and support other locally run spots as much as possible, but we always return to our favorite corner of Bluebeard.
 Chef Abbi (Merriss) consistently provides a high-quality experience for diners.
 The bar is always filled with familiar faces, and the atmosphere is just right.
 I think Esteban Rojas at Black Market is doing good things on Mass Ave, and I look forward to eating there more.